Master Angler Awards

 The deadline for submitting an entry is January 10, 2015.
 The application allows you to download, complete and save on your computer and then submit with an attached photo to: MasterAngler@michigan.gov.
+Please note: the latest version of Adobe Reader is required to access this form.
 The application may still be downloaded and completed by hand and mailed with printed photo.
 Be sure to include a color photo of your fish if it has not already been identified by a DNR fisheries biologist.

 Not only does the Master Angler Program help promote fishing as a popular sport in Michigan and boost the DNR's image with the angling public, it also provides Fisheries Division with valuable information on where the big fish in our state can be found, when is the best time to fish for them and what's the most successful fishing method, bait and/or lure.
 In addition, it has aided in the maintenance of a complete listing of state record fish.
 Of the various categories of fish recognized as state records, the lion's share of those records have been established since the Master Angler Program's inception in 1973.